kubernetes/kops/docs/cluster_spec.md

       - native.cgroupdriver=cgroupfs
 ```

-In the case of containerd, the cgroup-driver is dependant on the cgroup driver of kubelet.
+In the case of containerd, the cgroup-driver is dependent on the cgroup driver of kubelet.
 To use cgroupfs, just update the
 cgroupDriver of kubelet to use cgroupfs.